Representing the deformation $\infty$-groupoid: Introduction

 Little after the apparition of the present article, Buijs--Murillio--F\'elix--Tanr\'e gave an alternative proof of Corollary \ref{cor:exMainThm} in \cite{buijs17}.
 Their proof doesn't rely on general operadic results, but rather on explicit combinatorial computations.

-The author was made aware by Marco Manetti in a private conversation that many of the results of this article are already present in the unpublished PhD thesis \cite{bandiera} of his student Ruggero Bandiera.
+The author was made aware by Marco Manetti in a private conversation that many of the results of this article are already present in the unpublished PhD thesis \cite{bandiera} of his student Ruggero Bandiera (now also appeared in the article \cite{bandiera17}).
 We acknowledge this, but we consider that the present article remains interesting in that the methods used to prove the results are different.
 In particular, in view of Bandiera's results, Sections \ref{sect:mainThm} and \ref{sect:properties} can be interpreted as an alternative construction of the Getzler $\infty$-groupoid $\gamma_\bullet$ with new proofs of its properties.